 Base Station antenna model for LTE and WiMAX

-ITU-R Recommendation F.1336-3 Fehler!
-Verweisquelle konnte nicht gefunden werden. is used for the macro and micro base station antenna patterns.
+ITU-R Recommendation F.1336-3 Error!
+Reference source not found. is used for the macro and micro base station antenna patterns.
 For micro base stations the antenna pattern is assumed to be omnidirectional in the horizontal plane (Section 2 of F.1336-3), whereas for macro base stations three sector base stations are assumed (Section 3 of F.1336-3).

 For statistical analysis the antenna patterns representing average side lobes are used, whereas for worst-case analysis (Minimum Coupling Loss), the antenna patterns representing peak side lobes are used.